MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 ## Considerations when changing channels

 > [!Tip]
 > When choosing how you want to deliver updates to your organization, we highly recommend using Monthly Enterprise Channel with a servicing profile.
-By using a servicing profile, you’ll automatically deliver monthly Office updates for specific users or groups in waves, limiting the impact on your network.
+By using a servicing profile, you’ll automatically deliver monthly Microsoft 365 Apps updates for specific users or groups in waves, limiting the impact on your network.
 For more information, see [Overview of servicing profile in the Microsoft 365 Apps admin center](../admincenter/servicing-profile.md).

 - When moving from a channel with a higher build number to a channel with a lower build number (such as Current Channel to Semi-Annual Enterprise Channel), binary delta compression isn't applied.
 Because of this, the update will be larger than normal.
 The update, however, won't be as large as a full installation of Microsoft 365 Apps.
 - Devices must be able to fetch an update from the newly assigned channel to complete the transition.
    - If your devices are receiving updates from the internet, you're all set, and no other changes are required.
    - If you're using Configuration Manager to deploy updates, make sure that an update from the newly assigned channel has been deployed to the devices.
 We recommend using [dynamic collections](../fieldnotes/build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps) for easier targeting.
 Devices will only download the required updates, so it's safe to assign updates from multiple channels to a device.
    - If you're using file shares, you must download and host the matching update in a new location/folder.
 Use the **Update Path** group policy setting or the Office Deployment Tool to point devices at the new location.
 - After a successful channel change assignment, Microsoft 365 Apps must first apply a successful update in order to accept further channel changes.
 - If Microsoft 365 Apps has just been installed or updated, changing the update channel can take up to 24 hours after the new setting has been applied.
 - The user interface on the client device won't reflect the updated channel until a build from the new channel is installed.
 - If you move from a channel with a newer version of Microsoft 365 Apps to a channel with an older version, any features that are only available in the newer version will be removed.